How to develop the proper build for a successful customer experience implementation journey

 - Create optimal experiences across channels and devices

-Our advice: Once the foundational elements are working well, firms should begin to see positive financial impact from their CX efforts—but only if you determine how CX touchpoints and initiatives link to outcomes you care about.
+Once the foundational elements are working well, firms should begin to see positive financial impact from their CX efforts—but only if they determine how CX touchpoints and initiatives link to outcomes they care about.
 Many early efforts and CX investments failed or led to low ROI.
 We noticed an often-overlooked reason is an inability to attribute a change in some aspect of the CX to financial performance.
 Firms that successfully link CX measures across the entire journey to relevant KPIs and financial outcomes also report a higher marketing ROI and higher profit.
 The small-scale pilot approach mentioned above is the best way to begin to get a handle on these links.

 Customers are in control.
 They want to interact with your company their way.
 You need to make sure your experience works for customers across all channels and devices.
 Customers expect to be able to search, learn about, compare, buy, ask questions, troubleshoot, return and repurchase your products and services through any channel and on any device and to easily pay.
 Once you have the foundational CX elements in place, you can create workable (if not yet optimal) omnichannel and omni-device experiences for customers.